S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation: Introduction

 \section{Introduction}

 \IEEEPARstart{H}{umans} have shown great enthusiasm for Mars.
 The history of human research on Mars can date back to the 1960s.
 So far, more than 30 rovers have been dispatched to the red planet, and the increasing amount of available data promotes the application and development of deep learning algorithms.
 Deep-learning-based methods have already assisted in prioritizing data selection~\cite{qiu2020scoti}, collecting data, and analyzing data~\cite{goesmann2017mars,dapoian2021science,priyadarshini2021mars}.
-This paper explores the task of Mars terrain segmentation, which aims to identify the drivable areas and the specific terrains.
+This paper explores the task of Mars terrain semantic segmentation, which aims to identify the drivable areas and the specific terrains from images.
 It is of great significance to obstacle avoidance, traversability estimation, data collection, and path planning~\cite{gonzalez2018deepterramechanics,dimastrogiovanni2020terrain}, ensuring the safety and productivity of ongoing and future missions to Mars.

-\zjh{Mars terrain segmentation faces problems from both data and method design.
+\zjh{Mars semantic segmentation faces problems from both data and method design.
 First, the lack of satisfactory and available data hinders the development of deep learning methods to some extent.
-On the one hand, because of the high cost of Mars rovers, limited bandwidth and data transmission loss from Mars to Earth, collecting Martian data is very expensive.
-On the other hand, due to the complexity and similarity of the terrain, data annotation is highly specialized and time-consuming.
+On the one hand, because of the high cost of Mars rovers, limited bandwidth, and data transmission loss from Mars to Earth, collecting Martian data is very expensive.
+On the other hand, due to the complexity and similarity of the terrain, delicate and dense pixel-level labeling is highly specialized and time-consuming.
 Accordingly, previous datasets~\cite{schwenzer2019labelmars,AI4Mars} are not satisfactory because of the low-quality annotations or the roughly defined categories.
-AI4Mars~\cite{AI4Mars}, a newly published Mars terrain segmentation dataset, only defines four simple categories which are difficult to meet actual requirements of complex terrain identification.
-Besides, some datasets~\cite{schwenzer2019labelmars,AI4Mars} collected through crowdsourcing often do not have satisfactory annotation quality due to the inconsistent standards. }
+AI4Mars~\cite{AI4Mars}, a newly published Mars terrain segmentation dataset, only defines four simple categories which are difficult to meet the actual requirements of complex terrain identification.
+Besides, some datasets~\cite{schwenzer2019labelmars,AI4Mars} collected through crowdsourcing often do not have satisfactory annotation quality due to inconsistent standards. }